AI Agents (MCP)

 Security

-- Separate keys per agent / machine.
+- Local: separate keys per agent / machine.
 Revoke one without affecting the others.
 The API Keys page shows last-used timestamps.

 - Keys are passed via environment variables, never logged.
 The server prints a one-line identity banner to stderr on startup (tenant id + scope list) — no secrets.